adedayo/checkmate/README.md

 # CheckMate Code Security Analysis
 CheckMate is designed to be a pluggable code security analysis tool with features to be added over time.
 Currently it supports

-1. Detecting hard-coded secrets in code and configuration files
+1. Detecting hard-coded secrets in code, configuration, logs and other textual files

 ## Installation
 Pre-built binaries may be found for your operating system here: https://github.com/adedayo/checkmate/releases